Alcohol and entertainment licensing

 Temporary Event Notices (TENs)

 A Temporary Event Notice (TEN) is a licence to hold one-off licensable activities in an unlicensed premises.
 You are limited to a maximum of five per year if you do not hold a personal licence and 50 if you do.
-No more than 15 TENs can be given in respect of any particular premises in any calendar year and each event covered by a TEN can only last up to 96 hours (to a maximum of 15 days per year in aggregate) and can only be attended by a maximum of 499 people.
-There must also be a minimum of 24 hours between events.
+No more than 15 TENs can be given to a single premises in any calendar year, provided that the total length of the events does not exceed 21 days.
+Events covered by a TEN can only be attended by a maximum of 499 people and there must be a minimum of 24 hours between events.

 The Alcohol Licensing section of the Gov.uk website offers information related to the Licensing Act and the application process.